goblinhack/c-plus-plus-python-tutorial/README.md

 Escape code stuff
 -----------------

-All the setup for the escape code sequences is done in a single class Ansii that you can pull into your code easily.
+All the setup for the escape code sequences is done in a single class Ansi that you can pull into your code easily.
 To understand escape code sequences is not essential, but you'd be mad to not want to know this stuff! [this link](https://stackoverflow.com/questions/4842424/list-of-ansi-color-escape-sequences#4842438) is really good: